swiknaba/swiknaba.github.io/README.md

         ├── bootstrap.min.js    # Bootstrap v3.3.7
         ├── jquery-3.2.1.min.js # jQuery v3.2.1
         └── knockout-3.4.2.js   # Knockout JavaScript library v3.4.2
+Other files may be ignored.

 ### Run the Project
-simply open `index.html` with a web browser.
+Simply open `index.html` with a web browser.
 Make sure, that JavaScript is enabled.